-If you have any questions regarding whether you have suffered an injury covered by workers’ compensation, call us in St. Louis at 314-878-2537, in Southwest Missouri at 417-623-0900, or Toll Free ator e-mail us to set up a free consultation.
+If you have any questions regarding whether you have suffered an injury covered by Workers’ Compensation, call us at 417-623-0900, or Toll Free ator e-mail us to set up a free consultation.

 - Accidents caused by other workers